OurMachinery/themachinery-books/the_machinery_book/src/helper_tools/tmbuild_package_reference.md

 | root              | string       | The root directory                                          |

 ### `delete-file-patterns`
-Will delete files based on a patter.
+Will delete files based on a pattern.

 | Setting Parameter | Type         | Description                                                  |
 | ----------------- | ------------ | ------------------------------------------------------------ |